 This post may contain affiliate links.

-Looking for new Christmas traditions to start this year?
-Discover three simple Christmas traditions preschoolers will love!
+Looking for simple Christmas traditions to start this year?
+Discover three simple but meaningful traditions preschoolers will love!

 Christmas traditions and preschoolers go hand in hand!
 Preschoolers love Christmas lights, and they love the excitement surrounding all of the Christmas activities planned throughout the month of December.